sigmapi-gammaiota/spgi-next/docs/Auth.md

 # Authorization
 Auth0 in dashboard allows for user role management to be handled and passed in token headers.
 We will just need to handle deserialization and role access on the server hosting(i.e AWS most likely)

+Passing authentication should be done using React Contexts whereas the application is wrapped in a provider allowing for easy access across components